+In spite of the theoretical acceptance of empowerment as a process, empirical literature, typically relying on cross-sectional data, has often tended to focus on the static dimensions of women's agency.
+Integrating the life course approach with attention to gender empowerment may help remedy this shortcoming.
 A focus on empowerment as a process lends itself to a study of changes in empowerment over the life course.
-While the life course approach has been invoked in a discussion of differential experiences and needs of women at different life stages (Horstead 2018, Stuckelberger 2010), emerging literature on this topic could potentially draw on full life course perspective with five well-articulated principles (Elder et al 2003): (1) Progression across different stages of life-course; (2) Focus on time and place; (3) Agency; (4) Timing; (5) Linkages between life course of different household members.
+While the life course approach has been invoked in a discussion of differential experiences and the needs of women at different life stages (Horstead 2018, Stuckelberger 2010), emerging literature on this topic could potentially draw on the full life course perspective with the following five well-articulated principles (Elder et al. 2003): (1) Progression across different stages of life-course; (2) Focus on time and place; (3) Agency; (4) Timing; and (5) Linkages between the life courses of different household members.

-Although only a few empirical studies have fully embraced a complete life-course perspective (for e.g., Lee-Rife 2010, Qadir et al 2011), many of its elements have informed literature on women's empowerment.
-First, women's empowerment is a lifelong process and could manifest in different ways from childhood to young adulthood to old age (Principle 1).
+Although only a few empirical studies have fully embraced a complete life-course perspective (for example, Lee-Rife 2010, Qadir et al. 2011), many of its elements have informed literature on women's empowerment.
+First, women's empowerment is a life-long process and could be manifested in different ways from childhood to young adulthood to old age (Principle 1).
 Different life domains are also interconnected.
-For example, early life disadvantages reflected in low educational attainment have been shown to limit women's autonomy in fertility decision-making (Jejeebhoy 1995), ability to use health services (Chakraborty et al 2003, Elo 1992, Tsala Dimbuene et al 2018) and resist domestic violence (Boyle et al 2009, Ghimire et al 2015).
+For example, early life disadvantages reflected in low educational attainment have been shown to limit women's autonomy in fertility decision-making (Jejeebhoy 1995), as well as the ability to use health services (Chakraborty et al. 2003, Elo 1992, Tsala Dimbuene et al. 2018) and resist domestic violence (Boyle et al. 2009, Ghimire et al. 2015).

-Second, empowerment evolves not only along the line of an individual's personal time but also is conditioned by sociohistorical time and is shaped by different forces in various contexts, both positively and negatively (Principle 2).
-For example, increasing export opportunities have been shown to improve women's labor force participation in Bangladesh and Indonesia; while increasing religious tensions have negatively impacted Muslim women's participation in public spaces in India (Desai & Temsah 2014).
-Social time is also reflected in changing cohort composition and the nature of women's empowerment.
+Second, empowerment evolves not only along the line of an individual's personal time but is also conditioned by socio-historical time and is shaped by different forces in various contexts, both positively and negatively (Principle 2).
+For example, increasing export opportunities have been shown to improve women's labor force participation in Bangladesh and Indonesia, while increasing religious tensions have negatively impacted Muslim women's participation in public spaces in India (Desai and Temsah 2014).
+Social time is also reflected in the changing cohort composition and the nature of women's empowerment.
 It is noteworthy that empowerment by definition entails agency, that is, making choices and decisions in spite of barriers, as women are not just passively reacting to existing social norms or structural constraints at the time (Principle 3).